Documentation

 Extended Agent debug logs

-Enabling ServicePilot Agent extended debug logs, makes the agent write more logs to a servicepilotagent.trace file.
+Enabling ServicePilot Agent extended debug logs, makes the Agent write more logs to a servicepilotagent.trace file.
 These logs may be useful to help diagnose a misbehaving ServicePilot Agent but also show more information about connections between the ServicePilot Agent and monitored devices.
 It can make clear if a password to access a database or a VMWare vCenter is not correct for example.

 Activate ServicePilot Agent debug mode